jphaugla/AZURE-Terraform-CRDB-Module/README.md

 * Look up the haproxy node address in the region subdirectory under [provisioners/temp](provisioners/temp)
 * Start the grafana interface using [grafana ui](localhost:3000).
   * This grafana ui is the haproxy external node ip at port 3000
+* Change the admin login password (original login is the installation default of admin/admin)
 * [configure prometheus data source for grafana](https://grafana.com/docs/grafana/latest/datasources/prometheus/configure-prometheus-data-source/)
   * really this is:
     * adding the prometheus data source as documented in the link above